-According to the Cardano leader (Charles Huskinson), after the official launch of Smart Contracts (09.2021) Cardano network started processing deployment of over 200 DeFi projects, which he believes will create a totally new ecosystem in the space.
+According to the Cardano leader (Charles Huskinson), after the official launch of Smart Contracts (09.2021) Cardano network started processing the deployment of over 200 DeFi projects, which he believes will create a totally new ecosystem in the space.

 Polkadot is an interoperable blockchain that enables multiple blockchain ecosystems or networks to communicate with each other.
 In a way, it bridges them.

 There is a Swiss Foundation named Web3 Foundation (founders: Robert Habermeier, Dr. Gavin Wood, Peter Czaban).

 The Foundation’s goal is to facilitate a fully functional decentralized web that will be completely under the control of users so that users' data can be kept secure from any central authority.
 Web3 Foundation is funding the development of the Polkadot ecosystem.
 Polkadot is its flagship project, a next-generation blockchain protocol.
 It intends to bring true interoperability to the entire network of purpose-built blockchains by enabling them to operate seamlessly with each other.
 With that, Polkadot aims to enable a truly decentralized web by facilitating the transfer of any type of data between any type of blockchain.
 And in the process, it promises to deliver the most robust security, scalability, and innovation.